chrisfreilich/virtuoso-nodes/README.md

 - **image**: The image to split on the Split RGB node, and the merged image on the Merge RGB node
 - **red, green, blue**: The separate images holding the red, green, and blue channels of the image.
 Note that there is nothing stopping you from using any images you want here on the Merge RGB node-- the node will only take the indicated color channel from each image.

-### Installation:
+# Installation:

 1. Git clone this repo into a folder in ComfyUI\custom_nodes
 2. pip install -r requirements.txt

-Learn about the math behind the blend modes here: https://learning.hccs.edu/faculty/bradly.brown/arts2348/handouts/blending-modes
-A practical discussion of the blend modes here: https://www.youtube.com/watch?v=i1D9ijh3_-I
+Learn about the math behind blend modes here: https://learning.hccs.edu/faculty/bradly.brown/arts2348/handouts/blending-modes A practical discussion of the blend modes is here: https://www.youtube.com/watch?v=i1D9ijh3_-I

 **Please let me know if you have any thoughts or suggestions!**
 <br><br>